Near Oregon in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1977 by the Dane County Natural History Marker System.

 Location.
 42° 56.57′ N, 89° 26.327′ W. Marker is near Oregon, Wisconsin, in Dane County.
 Marker is on Fish Hatchery Road (County Road D) half a mile south of County Highway M, on the right when traveling south.
+Be careful, as there is not much room to pull off the highway at the marker, and Fish Hatchery Road is busy with cars travelling the 55 mph speed limit or faster.
 Touch for map.
-Be careful, as there is not much room to pull off the highway at the marker, and Fish Hatchery Road is busy with cars travelling the 55 mph speed limit or faster.
 Marker is in this post office area: Oregon WI 53575, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Lake Harriet School (approx. 1.3 miles away); Illinois Central Depot / Fitchburg (approx. 2 miles away); Dogtown - Fish Hatchery School (approx. 2.7 miles away); Revolutionary War Veteran (approx. 2.8 miles away); Lake View School (approx. 4.1 miles away); a different marker also named Dogtown - Fish Hatchery School (approx. 4.1 miles away); Paoli (approx. 4.6 miles away); St. Raphael's Frenchtown Cemetery (approx. 4.6 miles away).
 Touch for a list and map of all markers in Oregon.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 17, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 1,163 times since then and 88 times this year.
+It was originally submitted on October 17, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 1,350 times since then and 103 times this year.
 Photos: 1, 2, 3. submitted on October 17, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.